aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/tilepicoption/_index.md

 ```

-the X scale for tiling picture.
+Gets the X scale for tiling picture.

 **Returns:**
 double